SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 # JPQL Definition

-JPQL (or the Java Persistence Query Language) is an **object-oriented** query language, which is part of the Java persistence API.
+JPQL (or the Java Persistence Query Language) is an **object-oriented** query language, part of the Java persistence API.

 It is a tool used when either our queries get too complex and query method names are just not enough or the method name gets too ugly.